radiocontrolled/Per-Cent-of-People-Using-the-Internet-by-African-Country--2012/readme.md

 <strong>Sources:</strong>

 UN Data: <a href="http://data.un.org/Data.aspx?d=ITU&f=ind1Code%3aI99H">Percentage of individuals using the Internet</a><br/>
 Note: Data for Cape Verde, Comoros, Mauritius, São Tomé and Príncipe and Seychelles are not included.
 Libya figure is 2011 data.
-No UN figure available for South Sudan or the disputed Western Sahara region.
+No UN figure available for South Sudan or the disputed Western Sahara region so I set their values to 0.
 This is my second visualisation of Internet access and use by country or region. <a href="http://bl.ocks.org/radiocontrolled/8246732">My first looks at the UK.</a>

 <strong>Technical sources:</strong>